xtrojak/bioreactor/control-plane/hub-protocol/README.md

 As part of its configuration, a hub receives one or more *user passwords* (e.g. `apple`) and a single *server password* (e.g. `snake`).
 Of course, all typical recommendations for selecting secure passwords apply.

 **Token generation:** When requesting a token, user attaches one of the user passwords (e.g. `apple`) to the request.
 If the user password is correct, the hub takes the timestamp until which the token is valid (e.g. `123456789`), concatenates it with the server password (e.g. `123456789;snake`) and produces a hash of this string (e.g. `4af40cb89`).
 Subsequently, this hash is again concatenated with the timestamp (e.g. `123456789;4af40cb89`).
 This is the returned token.
 It is either provided as is, or in some standard encoding (e.g. `base64`).
-The expiration timestamp should be explicitly provided along with the token.
+The expiration timestamp should be also explicitly provided along with the token.

 The advantage of additional token encoding is that it can potentially detect or repair small errors during transmission.
 But most communication channels already do this on a lower-level, so at this point it is mostly an obfuscation step.
 Furthermore, the hub is free to attach any additional metadata aside from timestamp to the token.
 This can be later used to implement, for example, permissions or user accounts.